tarikh03/K2View-Academy/articles/DPM/09_DPM_Tutorial/01_DSAR/01_02_02_DSAR_Tasks_First_Stage.md

    - The **CustomerID**, which can be obtained from the previous "Get Customer ID" Task output

-   - The customer **Email** to which the mail should be sent.
+   - The customer **Email** - to which the case opening confirmation mail should be sent.
 We will configure the Task so that this information will be collected from the customer at the request submission moment

-   - Select whether the case is a duplicate, in order to inform the customer that the Request is rejected for this reason.
+   - Indicator whether the case is a duplicate, in order to inform the customer that the Request is rejected for this reason.
 We will get this information from the previous "Check Case Duplication" Task output

    - If the request was identified as a duplicate, then what is the ID of the request that is already open?
 We get this information from the previous Task output.